Home & Community-Based Alternatives Waiver

 Participant Enrollment Information

-How to Submit Applications for the HCBA Waiver:
+How to submit an applications for the HCBA Waiver:

 - Refer to the table above to see which Waiver Agency serves your county/zip code.
 Click on the Waiver Agency name to be directed to their webpage